 All applicants for whom English is not their native language will be considered for a program of study in accordance with their TOEFL/TSE score(s).
 Applicants will not be admitted without an official score on file.

-For all degree programs, the minimum required TOEFL score is 500 (paper based), 173 (computer based), or 61 (internet based).
-Additionally, for the Master of Acupuncture and Oriental Medicine and Dual Degree Programs, a minimum TSE score is required equal to or higher than the mean score for that particular exam.
+For degree programs, the minimum required TOEFL score is 500 (paper based), 173 (computer based), or 61 (internet based).
+Students enrolling in the Acupuncture and Chinese Medicine programs have three ways to demonstrate English competency listed below:

 Health Insurance and Other Documents

-The SCUHS Office of Admissions will evaluate your information and issue an I-20 form.
+The SCU Office of Admissions will evaluate your information and issue an I-20 form.
 You will present your I-20 form along with other supporting documents to the U.S. Embassy/Consulate in your country and apply for an F-1 visa.
-Note that lengthy visa processing should be anticipated due to the new immigration regulations effective January 2003.
 It is important that you allow yourself enough time (at least 4 weeks) to apply for the visa.
-Please contact the Office of Admissions with questions about obtaining a visa, (562) 902-3309.
+Please contact the Office of Admissions with questions about obtaining a visa, (562) 475-4604.

-International applicants are considered for SCUHS scholarships.
+International applicants are considered for SCU scholarships.
 All scholarship decisions are made independent of the Certification of Finances (COF).
 Scholarships can be incorporated into the COF.

-SCUHS offers international students an option to work on campus after their first trimester at SCUHS.
-For more information, please contact the SCUHS Office of Financial Aid, (562) 902-3360.
+SCU offers international students an option to work on campus after their first trimester at SCU.
+For more information, please contact the SCU Office of Financial Aid, (562) 947-8755 ext 766.